Pamukkale tour from Belek is a day trip to see Hierapolis ancient city, travertines of Pamukkale and the Cleopatra’s Pool.

 You should be prepared for an early departure from your hotel.
 You will be met outside your hotel by a luxury coach during the early hours of the morning in preparation for the journey to Pamukkale.
 Departure times will be confirmed upon reservation according to your hotel’s location.

-The journey will be made as comfortable for you as possible with cold drinks being served and adequate comfort stops made along the way.
+The journey will be made as comfortable for you as possible with adequate comfort stops made along the way.
 You will be pleased with the reclining seats and cool air-conditioning once on board.

 At around 15:30 you will board the coach for your final journey back towards Belek.
 There will be a convenience break around half way and you should be back at your hotel at approximately 19:00 when you will say farewell to your driver and guide feeling suitable tired but extremely satisfied that you have explored further afield and experienced the wonders of Pamukkale.